 - create a data mapping of all personal data transfers;

-- carry out a transfer impact assessment and document this;
+- carry out a data transfer impact assessment and document this;

 - adapt each module of the new SCCs in light of the above;

-- customise the annexes for use with different types of controllers and processers i.e. customers, suppliers, agents and intercompany transfers;
+- customise Annex I and II of the new SCCs for use with different types of controllers and processers i.e. customers, suppliers, agents and intercompany transfers;

-- use the new SSCs for all new SaaS agreements with customers and suppliers entered into from the 27th of September 2021; and
+- use the new SSCs for all new SaaS contracts with customers and suppliers entered into from the 27th of September 2021; and

-- change all existing SaaS agreements with cusotmers and suppliers to incorporate the new SCCs by the 27th of December 2022.
+- change all existing SaaS agreements with customers and suppliers to incorporate the new SCCs by the 27th of December 2022.

 Irene Bodle is an IT lawyer specialising in SaaS agreements, GDPR and cloud computing with over 15 years experience in the IT sector.
 If you require assistance with any SaaS or cloud computing contracts, GDPR or any other IT legal issues please contact me: